 - Relaxing: We all have different relaxation cues.
 What soothes you most under tension?
 This could look like a warm bath, slow stretching or simply lighting a few soy-organic candles and dimming the lights.

 - Celebrating yourself: shifting habits can take time, start with small steps and celebrate your victories along the way.
 This also helps you determine what’s working well for your body.

 - Unplugging to recharge: Is your relationship with technology serving you?
 Do you currently feel that technology encourages your current sleep deprivation?
 If so, it may be time to create some healthy boundaries in order to create a better sleep environment.

 - Ditching the Alarm: Healthy sleep cycles can create natural waking cues.
 Who wants to jolt their system awake with an alarm anyway?!
-Our Aroma Time is one of our favorite ways to wake up in the morning and go to bed at night!
+Using a diffuser is one of our favorite ways to wake up in the morning and go to bed at night!